Adaptive Cost-Efficient Evaluation for Reliable Patent Claim Generation: Conclusion

 \section{Conclusion}

 We proposed ACE to resolve the rigidity-resource dilemma in patent claim validation.
-By integrating an uncertainty-aware gatekeeper with an expert LLM, ACE decouples reasoning depth from evaluation cost, achieving the best F1 among the evaluated methods (94.95\%) while reducing costs by 78\%.
-These gains stem from selectively routing complex cases to generative reasoning, addressing the limitations of encoder-only models in handling long-range legal dependencies.
-Beyond patents, treating model uncertainty as a control signal offers a scalable blueprint for high-stakes domains.
+By integrating an uncertainty-aware gatekeeper with an expert LLM executing a schema-constrained CoPT protocol, ACE decouples reasoning depth from evaluation cost, achieving the best F1 among evaluated methods (94.95\%) while reducing costs by 78\% and per-claim latency by 42\%.
+The entropy-based routing threshold transfers to real USPTO prosecution data without re-calibration, outperforming all baselines while reducing inference time by 60\%.
+Beyond patents, treating model uncertainty as a routing signal offers a generalizable blueprint for high-stakes domains requiring adaptive verification depth.